-50 Positions to be declared vacant
+52 Positions to be declared vacant

-- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54.
+- This rule applies to -(1) - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare those positions on the Committee that are vacant and hold elections for those positions in accordance with rules 54 to 57.

-51 Nominations
+53 Nominations

-- (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (2) An eligible member of the Association may- - (a) nominate himself or herself; or - (b) with the member's consent, be nominated by another member. - (3) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.
+- (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill vacant position(s). - (2) An eligible member of the Association may - - (a) nominate himself or herself; or - (b) with the member's consent, be nominated by another member. - (3)A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.

-52 Election of President etc.
+54 Election of President etc.

-- (1) At the annual general meeting, separate elections must be held for each of the following positions-

-- (a) President;

-- (b) Vice-President;

-- (c) Secretary;

-- (d) Treasurer.

-- (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.
+- (1) At the annual general meeting, separate elections must be held for each of the following positions - - (a) President; - (b) Vice-President - (2) Nominations for position of President and Vice-President must be received by the Secretary 21 days (check alignment notice of meeting) prior to the date of the Annual General Meeting. - (3) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (4)If more than one member is nominated, a ballot must be held in accordance with rule 57. - (5) On the President's election, the new President may take over as Chairperson of the meeting.

-53 Election of ordinary members
+55 Election of ordinary members

-- (1) The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year. - (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.
+- (1) A single election may be held to fill all vacant positions. - (2) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (3) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 57.

-54 Ballot
+56 Ballot

-- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of his or her election. - (4) The election must be by secret ballot. - (5) The returning officer must give a blank piece of paper to- - (a) each member present in person; and - (b) each proxy appointed by a member.
+- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of the candidate's election. - (4) The election must be by secret ballot and must be conducted in a manner that allows members to vote (for the avoidance of doubt this includes the use of assistive technology or a support person). - (5) If the election is held in person, the returning officer must use a method of voting that allows - - (a) each member present in person; and - (b) each proxy appointed by a member, to vote.